rotki/rotki/docs/api.rst

    :reqjson string location: The location of the entry
    :reqjson string event_type: The main event type of the entry.
 Possible event types can be seen in HistoryEventType enum.
    :reqjson string asset: The asset identifier for this entry
-   :reqjson string amount: The amount of asset for this entry
-   :reqjson string usd_value: The usd value of the amount of asset for this entry.
-If not known can also be "0".
+   :reqjson object balance: The amount/usd value of the event.
+If not known usd_value can also be "0".
    :reqjson string location_label: location_label is a string field that allows to provide more information about the location.
 For example when we use this structure in blockchains can be used to specify the source address.
    :reqjson string notes: This is a description of the event entry in plain text explaining what is being done.
 This is supposed to be shown to the user.
    :reqjson string event_subtype: Optional.
 An optional subtype for the entry.
 Possible event types can be seen in HistoryEventSubType enum.